 There are also new options for anyone working on WordPress behind the scenes.
 But also more performance:

-- Higher speed: According to the development team working on the block editor, the loading time has been reduced by 14 percent
+- Increased speed: According to the development team behind the block editor, the loading time has been reduced by 14 per cent

 - Calendar widget: The navigation links are moved to a nav HTML element that immediately follows the table element, for valid HTML (according to the specification for 5.1)